 This beauty is Pinky.
 He arrived at the center in 2017, when the police found him inside an abandoned backpack in a public bus in Ecuador.
 He's very calm around people, so it's likely he was kept as a house pet.

-Golden-mantled tamarins (in Kichwa, tamarin means chichico) are a near-threatened species.
+Golden-mantled tamarins (in Kichwa, tamarin is 'chichico') are a near-threatened species.
 In theory, they are quite good at learning from each other, so, if wilder chichicos arrive, it's possible that Pinky could learn to be more independent and, eventually, be released with a group.
 He's already very good at hunting insects and finding sap from the trees in his enclosure, a crucial skill for tamarin monkeys.

 Esmeralda is an anaconda of almost 4 meters that has lived at the center for 14 years.
 She was found in the nearby city of Tena, where she was likely an abandoned pet or was used as a tourist attraction.
 As she is very used to humans, reintroduction into the wild is very difficult.